chris-short/devopsish.com/content/post/118/index.md

 [New adventures at Slack!](https://www.linkedin.com/pulse/new-adventures-slack-nora-jones/) — Best of luck, Nora!

-[Portland startup Stackery sticks by CEO despite ex-spouse’s allegation of verbal abuse, threats](https://www.oregonlive.com/silicon-forest/2019/03/portland-startup-stackery-sticks-by-ceo-despite-ex-spouses-verbal-abuse-allegation.html) — I know nothing of this situation but, I'm really glad I'm not married to someone in the industry.
+[Portland startup Stackery sticks by CEO despite ex-spouse's allegation of verbal abuse, threats](https://www.oregonlive.com/silicon-forest/2019/03/portland-startup-stackery-sticks-by-ceo-despite-ex-spouses-verbal-abuse-allegation.html) — I know nothing of this situation but, I'm really glad I'm not married to someone in the industry.
 I feel like that'd be really hard.

 [Camille Fournier on Scaling, Structure, and Growing as an Engineering Manager](https://blog.gitprime.com/camille-fournier-on-scaling-structure-and-growing-as-an-engineering-manager/)